RotherOSS/doc-otobo-installation/content/installation-docker.rst

 .. warning::

-    Your adapted nginx configuration usually contains the directive **listen**, which declare the ports of the webserver.
+    Your adapted nginx configuration usually contains the directive **listen**, which declares the ports of the webserver.
     The internally used ports have changed between OTOBO 10.0.3 and OTOBO 10.0.4.
 This change must be reflected in the adapted nginx configuration.
 So for version 10.0.3 or earlier listen to the ports 80 and 443.
 For OTOBO 10.0.4 listen to the ports 8080 and 8443.